-“Why are Ferrari’s so “soft”?” is a question I get all the time, given my experience with the beautiful red cars…
+F355-DeltaVee-Rear-shockweb“Why are Ferrari’s so “soft”?” is a question I always get, given my experience with the beautiful red cars…

 This term is relative, IMO.
-Ferrari’s are no softer than most other road going cars, even other sporting automobiles.
+Ferrari’s are no softer than most other road-going cars, even other sporting automobiles.
 Suspension design is all about compromise with a road car.
-The environments change, the market is worldwide.
+The environment is changing, and the market is worldwide.
 Ferrari determined that this is the best solution, and I agree.
-Most Ferrari’s are comfortable, even on long drives (and I’ve driven them cross-country), and sporting enough to be better in many ways than the competition.
+Most Ferraris are comfortable, even on long drives (and I’ve driven them cross-country), and sporting enough to be better in many ways than the competition.
 Ferrari improves on the average sporting car with a bit more suspension damping.
-As an owner, overall you are satisfied.
-But this compromise in design opens the door for improvements if you (the owner/driver) have interests outside Ferrari’s average design parameters, like track events or actual competition on the racetrack.
+As an owner, you are satisfied overall.
+However, this compromise in design opens the door for improvements if you (the owner/driver) have interests outside Ferrari’s average design parameters, like track events or actual competition on the racetrack.

 Background on suspension

-Most racers and many car enthusiast know the spring rates on their car, but very few know the wheel rates and that’s the number the tire cares about… The difference between wheel rate and spring rate is the wheel rate (also in lb/in) is what the driver feels and the tires deal with while driving.
-Wheel rate takes the geometry of the suspension into the equation (motion ratio) and makes it easy to compare different cars.
+Most racers and car enthusiasts know their car’s spring rates, but very few know the wheel rates, and that’s the number the tire cares about… The difference between wheel rate and spring rate is the wheel rate (also in lb/in), which is what the driver feels and the tires deal with while driving.
+Wheel rate takes the suspension’s geometry into the equation (motion ratio) and makes it easy to compare different cars.
 A better comparison is ride frequency, but I’ll present one thing at a time.

-With this knowledge, one discovers that many Ferrari’s are designed with wheel rates as low as 100 LBf/in, which is the Testarossa rear double shock suspension and 308 series.
+With this knowledge, many Ferraris are designed with wheel rates as low as 100 LBf/in, which is the Testarossa rear double shock suspension and 308 series.
 So, your 200 LBf/in spring in the 308 drops with the motion ratio to 98 LBf/in.
 The equation is WR = SR(MR)2, WR is wheel rate in LBf/in, SR is the spring constant (also known as k) in LBf/in, and MR is motion ratio where MR is stated as <change in>shock position/<change in>wheel position.

 The F355 Challenge factory settings confirm that the factory knows increasing front roll stiffness increases grip and drivability on the racetrack with race tires.

 So now we are into changing springs, and increasing spring rates involves increasing damper (shocks) forces.
-Here is where consulting with an experienced team or engineer will pay off by shortening or eliminating your development time.
-Shoot me an email via our contact page and let me know what you’re interested in, what your goals are and I’m sure I can help you!
+This is where consulting with an experienced team or engineer will pay off by shortening or eliminating your development time.
+Shoot me an email via our contact page and let me know what you’re interested in and your goals are, and I’m sure I can help you!